Velfi/digital-garden/src/posts/programming/slime-mold.md

 ---
 title: Slime Mold (Physarum) Simulation
-description: A Rust implementation of a slime mold simulation.
+description: A GPU-accelerated slime mold simulation written in Rust using WGPU.
-keywords: slime mold, rust, programming, physarum
+keywords: slime mold, rust, programming, physarum, gpu, wgpu
 ---

 # {title}

+A GPU-accelerated slime mold simulation written in Rust using WGPU.
+This project simulates the emergent behavior of slime mold colonies using compute shaders.
+It supports millions of agents on modern hardware.

 The source code is available on [GitHub].
-I also made a music video that you can watch on [YouTube].
+I also made a music video with a previous version of the program that you can watch on [YouTube].
+I should make another one of those.

 ## To those whom I've imitated